This information should not be relied upon as legal or professional advice. Read the disclaimer.

 The Government assessed the security of different forms of ID.
 Some additional forms of ID were selected with lower security scores than passports and driving licences that are held by people less likely to have other forms of ID, such as Oyster 60+ and Freedom passes and Blue Badges.

 The Government explained more about how it chose the ID that would be accepted to vote in a policy paper published in January 2022.
-The Library has discussed the issue in more detail in its briefing paper on voter ID.
+The Library briefing paper on voter ID provides more detail.

 Further information